-Case History: "Pop-Up" Liquidation
+Case History: Retail Recovery

-When financial institutions are "handed the keys" from borrowers, significant capital recovery can be generated from a "Pop-Up" sale.
+When financial institutions are "handed the keys" from borrowers, significant capital recovery can be generated from a

 After two years of design, permitting and construction, Waves Surf, and Sport was ready to launch.
 Unfortunately, efforts leading up to the opening had taken its toll on the owners, and after only 3 months of business, the owners decided to cease continuing operations.
 The bank was set to repossess the building and the inventory it housed.
 When Fortis Business Advisors became involved, the business had been inoperable and the building unoccupied for nine months, leading to increased costs and overhead expenses to the bank.